microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ### ReadOnlyVerityRoot

 ReadOnlyVerityRoot has been deprecated in the image configuration.
-The feature is suppored in the [Azure Linux Image Customizer](../../tools/imagecustomizer/README.md) tool now.
+The feature is supported in the [Azure Linux Image Customizer](../../tools/imagecustomizer/README.md) tool now.

 See [Azure Linux Image Customizer configuration](../../tools/imagecustomizer/docs/configuration.md#verity-type) for more information.